Codecademy/docs/content/python/concepts/built-in-functions/terms/setattr/setattr.md

   - 'paths/computer-science'
 ---

 The **`Setattr()`** function is a built-in Python function used to set the value of a named attribute of an object.
-It allows you to dynamically assign or modify attributes of an object at runtime.
+It allows a developer to dynamically assign or modify attributes of an object at runtime.

 ## Syntax